Beabadoobee: 2020–2021: "Death Bed", Fake It Flowers, and Our Extended Play

+2022–present: Beatopia and This Is How Tomorrow Moves

 Her second album, Beatopia, was announced on 23 March 2022.
-It was released on 15 July 2022 through Dirty Hit.
+It was released on 15 July 2022 through Dirty Hit and spawned the R.I.A.A.
+Gold certified song "The Perfect Pair."

-Beabadoobee will be an opening act on multiple shows of the US leg of Taylor Swift's upcoming The Eras Tour.

-In January of 2023, Beabadoobee posted the snippet of an unreleased song on Tiktok, which soon went viral across the social media platform.
-"Glue Song" was later released on Valentine’s Day, 14 February 2023.
+In January 2023, Beabadoobee posted the snippet of an unreleased song on TikTok, which soon went viral across the website due to its popularity with couples and the approach of the upcoming holiday.
+"Glue Song" was later released on Valentine's Day, 14 February 2023, with another version featuring Clairo released on 17 April 2023 which charted in several countries.
+The collaboration gained significant attention and marked a continued evolution in her sound, blending chamber pop with heartfelt lyrics inspired by her personal experiences.

-Starting in March 2023, Beabadoobee will start touring in Germany, Italy, Luxembourg, Belgium, Norway, Netherlands, Sweden, Denmark.
+Starting in March 2023, Beabadoobee toured in Germany, Italy, Luxembourg, Belgium, Norway, Netherlands, Sweden and Denmark.
+Beabadoobee also performed as an opening act on twelve shows of the US leg of Taylor Swift's 2023 The Eras Tour.

-Artistry and reception
+On 29 June 2023, Beabadoobee announced that she would cancel her European tour due to an unspecified illness.
+She then announced a new single on 11 July 2023, called "The Way Things Go", which was released on 19 July.
+Beabadoobee then released a new single with Laufey, "A Night to Remember", which was released on 20 October 2023.

+Her third studio album, This Is How Tomorrow Moves, was released on 9 August 2024, which went on to debut at number 1 in the UK, making it her first number-one album.

+Influences

-Beabadoobee has cited Elliott Smith, Mac DeMarco, the Moldy Peaches, Pavement, Mazzy Star, the Beatles, Simon and Garfunkel, and Daniel Johnston as her musical influences.
+Laus has cited Apo Hiking Society, the Beatles, Mac DeMarco, Daniel Johnston, Mazzy Star, the Moldy Peaches, Pavement, Simon and Garfunkel, Elliott Smith, and the Sundays as her musical influences.
 She has a tattoo of Johnston's artwork from the cover of his album Continued Story with Texas Instruments.
 In a 2018 interview with Vice, she expressed plans to make film soundtracks in the future as they heavily inspired her to make music.
-On her background and using YouTube to find success, she said:

-My very traditional Asian family had the classic way of thinking: 'Play an orchestra-instrument' or 'be a doctor'.
-Today, people start off making beats on a laptop, but hopefully I encourage young people to pick up the guitar and rock out!
-YouTube-tutorials are a great way to develop your own style, and go at your own pace.

-Taylor Swift, Harry Styles, Khalid, Jaden Smith, and Matty Healy of the 1975 have each expressed their admiration for Beabadoobee.
+Laus' musical style is also deeply influenced by 80s alternative rock and shoegaze bands like the Cure, My Bloody Valentine, the Smashing Pumpkins, and the Smiths.

 Personal life

-At age 15, Laus began dating British film director Soren Harrison who is known for his works with The 1975 and Måneskin.
-Their relationship lasted for about seven years, and they broke up in June 2022.
-In July of 2022, she started dating Jacob Erland, a photographer and director.
-Laus dedicated "Glue Song" to him, for which Laus and Erland directed the music video.
+Bea is bisexual.
+She says that she can understand the Philippine languages Hiligaynon and Tagalog, but cannot speak them.